 Distractions abound in a remote setting and shouldn’t be the basis of disqualification.
 Rather, use distractions (e.g. a dog barking, a doorbell ringing) to see how candidates handle themselves.
 Did they remain focused?
 Do they seem flustered?
 Can they handle competing interests?
 These fine details say a lot about a candidate’s performance and commitment.

 No matter how you approach virtual hiring, HiTouch Business Services supports your recruiting efforts.
-We examine the unique challenges of recruiting, hiring, and onboarding remote workers and solve them with the right office products, equipment, and IT solutions.
+We examine the unique challenges of recruiting, hiring, and onboarding remote workers and solve them with the solutions: we offer solutions for all facets of your workplace, including breakroom services and solutions, print and promotional services, information technology and facility solutions, and more.
 Get in touch today to learn more.